MIND & BODY AFTER 50

 Feeling dependent?

-It can be surprisingly difficult to stop using sleeping pills.
+It's often surprisingly difficult to stop using sleeping pills.

 That’s why medical authorities in North America and Europe recommend that sleeping pills should be taken for no longer than 3-4 weeks.